 - Football-Related Offences

-- Football Banning Orders
+- Football Banning Orders on Conviction

 - Football Banning Orders on Complaint

 - Effects of Football Banning Orders

-- Racialist or indecent chanting at a football match - s.3
+- racialist or indecent chanting at a football match (section 3)

 Maximum sentence: fine not exceeding level 3.